Αn integrated course with online input and teaching online or offline

 - Our online course provision is offered via webinars in an online classroom, in which candidates attend live synchronous sessions with their course tutors and fellow course participants.
 The input sessions, workshops and tutorials cover the syllabus of all three modules in an integrated fashion.

 - The tutor and participants use webcams and microphones as well as text chat, and the VLE is equipped with whiteboards, ability to see handouts, powerpointpresentations, videos, shared screens and send and receive audio and video.

 Sessions for this online course will be held in Adobe Connect Pro, a virtual classroom space which allows trainees to interact with text chat, voice chat and video and collaborate in groups just as if they were in the same room!

-To take part in the webinars, you will need a fast connection, a headset and a webcam.
+To participate in the webinars, you will need a fast connection, a headset and a webcam.

-CELT Athens is an authorised teaching awards centre
+CELT Athens has been an authorised teaching awards centre since 1993